MicrosoftDocs/power-automate-docs/articles/desktop-flows/analyze-automation-activity-copilot.md

 > [!INCLUDE[cc_preview_features_definition](../includes/cc-preview-features-definition.md)]

 Understanding automation performance is key to achieving operational excellence and reliability goals, regardless of the size of the automation estate, team or role within the organization.
-Reaching those goals requires advanced and dynamic monitoring capabilities that provide you with valuable insights that highlight areas of success and identify potential bottlenecks, trends and areas for improvement.
+To reach those goals requires advanced and dynamic monitoring capabilities that provide you with valuable insights that highlight areas of success and identify potential bottlenecks, trends and areas for improvement.
 Having more detailed insights, allows you to make informed decisions that optimize your automation processes, leading to increased efficiency and effectiveness.

 :::image type="content" source="media/analyze-automation-activity-copilot/copilot-overview.png" alt-text="Screenshot of a Copilot experience as part of desktop flow activity page." lightbox="media/analyze-automation-activity-copilot/copilot-overview.png":::

-The latest advancements in **AI** provide us with unprecedented opportunities to explore new automation health monitoring use-cases, that could include anything from simple data exploration to anomaly detection, smart recommendations and even self-healing bots.
+The latest advancements in **AI** provide us with unprecedented opportunities to explore new automation health monitoring use-cases that could include anything from simple data exploration to anomaly detection smart recommendations and even self-healing bots.

 With the **Copilot in desktop flow activity (preview)** we're making the first step towards a new direction, allowing you to **democratize access to insights** by simply asking the Copilot desktop flow activity-specific questions using natural language.